nta-byte/voz-crawler/README.md

 # VOZ crawler
-Clone all comments of Stock channel on VOZ
+cloning all comments of the Stock channel on VOZ

 ## Packages (includes frontend and backend)
 location: